SodiumIodide/pi-camera-stream-flask/README.md

-# Make you own Raspberry Pi Camera Stream
+# Make your own Raspberry Pi Camera Stream
+Forked for the Los Alamos Little Theater.

 Create your own live stream from a Raspberry Pi using the Pi camera module.
 Build your own applications from here.